ramonaharrison/ar-workshop/slides.md

 - Before we get started...
 - Clone the project @ bit.ly/2HWr1D8
-- These slides are linked from the README
-- Make sure your Android Studio is updated to 3.1 or higher
+- Make sure Android Studio is updated to 3.1 or higher
 - Set up an ARCore [supported device](https://developers.google.com/ar/discover/supported-devices)
 - Or an ARCore [supported emulator](https://developers.google.com/ar/develop/java/emulator)

+---

+# About this workshop

+- We're going to build an AR Stickers app using ARCore and Sceneform.
+- We'll cover AR fundamentals, drawing 3D shapes, importing and editing 3D models, user interactions, augmented faces, and cloud anchors.

+---

+# About this workshop

+- These slides are linked from the README (slides.pdf)
+- There's also a raw version where you can grab code snippets (slides.md)

 ---